 [LUM#20] Lex sportiva

-While the world of sport promotes exemplary moral and human values, its attitude to athletes' rights is not always exemplary.
-Failure to respect professional secrecy, pregnancy tests carried out without consent, discriminatory "femininity" tests...
-What if sport were to make its own law?
+While the world of sport promotes exemplary moral and human values, its attitude towards athletes' rights is not always consistent with this.
+Breaches of professional confidentiality, pregnancy tests carried out without consent, discriminatory "femininity" tests...
+What if sport were making its own rules?

-"Today, if you open a sports newspaper, you're very likely to come across health information about athletes," notes François Vialla, Director of the School of Health Law at the UM Faculty of Law and Political Science.
-A clear breach of professional secrecy which, despite being a criminal offence, seems to shock no-one, not even athletes.
-How can we explain this specificity of the sporting world, unimaginable anywhere else, as evidenced by the taboo that still surrounds the question of transparency on the state of health of a President of the Republic?
+"Today, if you open a sports newspaper, you are likely to come across health information about athletes," notes François Vialla, director of the School of Health Law at the UM Faculty of Law and Political Science.
+This is a clear violation of professional confidentiality, which, although it constitutes a criminal offense, does not seem to shock anyone, not even the athletes themselves.
+How can we explain this peculiarity of the sporting world, which would be unimaginable anywhere else, as evidenced by the taboo that still surrounds the issue of transparency regarding the health of the President of the Republic?

 Second-class citizens?